bevyengine/bevy-donors/README.md

 # Bevy Donors

 The source of truth for current Bevy Donor data.
-This syncs data from Stripe, combines it with manual configuration in `donor_info.toml`, and generates donor.toml for use in the `bevy-website` donation pages.
+This syncs data from Every.org and Stripe, combines it with manual configuration in `donor_info.toml`, and generates donor.toml for use in the `bevy-website` donation pages.

 ## How This Works